CONQUEST OF THE PLANET OF THE APES

 That does not always disguise what is often a silly film at heart.
 There are moments of sloppy plotting such as Caesars faked death on the torture table.
 The cold totalitarian future is sparsely but effectively created, however its sociology is often patently ludicrous.
 It is difficult to believe that apes could perform such complex tasks, for instance.
 The anthropology that suggests that all apes need to do in order to talk, despite their lack of vocal chords, is simply have someone show them how is hokey.

 J. Lee Thompson would return to the series the only director to do so for the next and last entry, the dull Battle for the Planet of the Apes (1973).
 This was followed by the short-lived tv series Planet of the Apes (1974), which was occasionally better than many give it credit for, and the even-shorter lived animated series Return to the Planet of the Apes (1975).
-Planet of the Apes (2001) was a remake, which led to a prequel with Rise of the Planet of the Apes (2011), which is a loose remake of Conquest of the Planet of the Apes, Dawn of the Planet of the Apes (2014) and the upcoming War of the Planet of the Apes (2017), which takes us through the evolution of ape intelligence and their revolution against humans.
+Planet of the Apes (2001) was a remake.
+This was followed by a reboot series Rise of the Planet of the Apes (2011), which is a loose remake of Conquest of the Planet of the Apes, Dawn of the Planet of the Apes (2014) and War of the Planet of the Apes (2017), which takes us through the evolution of ape intelligence and their revolution against humans.
 Behind the Planet of the Apes (1998) is a fascinating documentary about the making of the series.